Editor’s note: Heather is a non-autistic neurodivergent ally to autistic people who has been working as an autistic ally for many years.

 __ Is keen to learn from Autistic Adults.

-A therapist like this, your child will thrive.
+A therapist like this, and your child will thrive.

 Finally I would like to thank Autistamatic for volunteering to make the spectacular video and for all the parents, experts, and autistics who contributed at each stage of making this post.
 Please take a moment to follow Autistamatic’s YouTube by clicking here and hitting the red “Subscribe” button.